Give Back Program

-To put the scale of the issue in perspective for you, we've included some stats and powerful quotes below:
+And to put the scale of our other cause we support (ending human trafficking) in perspective for you, we've included some stats and powerful quotes below:

 Human trafficking is a heinous crime happening all around us.
 The victims—30% of which are children—are subject to forced labour, sexual exploitation and other forms of abuse.
 We must do more to bring criminals to justice, and help victims rebuild their lives.

 An estimated 1.2 million children are trafficked every year; 2 million children, the majority of them girls, are sexually exploited in the multibillion-dollar commercial sex industry.

 National Human Trafficking Hotline statistics show a 25 percent jump in human trafficking cases from 2017 to 2018.
 This includes sex and labor trafficking.
 Of the more than 23,500 runaways reported to the National Center for Missing and Exploited Children in 2018, 1 in 7 were likely victims of child sex trafficking.

 Each year, an estimated 14,500 to 17,500 foreign nationals are trafficked into the United States.
 The number of U.S. citizens trafficked within the country each year is even higher, with an estimated 200,000 American children at risk for trafficking into the sex industry.

 U.S. Department of Justice